MyComputerCareer Accreditation – and What It Means for Our Students

 Yes, they will, and yes, it does.

-Accreditation is important because it shows the program you’re enrolled in meets high standards.
 An accredited school meets certain guidelines that enable graduates to enter the workforce with the qualifications they need.
 These standards promote quality education, which gives graduates the skills they need to find great careers.
 It also helps employers find knowledgeable and professional workers.

 Without accreditation, schools put everyone at risk.
 Students might be enrolled in a program that will leave them unprepared with no means of paying off their financial aid.
 And the IT industry might suffer from an influx of unqualified individuals who are unprepared for the professional workspace.